 The analysis supports the hypothesis that the use of technology and continuous quality improvement (CQI) processes align with increased access to services and member satisfaction (Hypothesis 2).
-Three of the five measures either support the hypothesis or are consistent with the hypothesis, both in terms of the expanded use of telemedicine services, even prior to the COVID-19 public health emergency (PHE), and increased member satisfaction ratings.
+Three of the five measures support the hypothesis, both in terms of the expanded use of telemedicine services, even prior to the COVID-19 public health emergency (PHE), and increased member satisfaction ratings.
 Analysis of members with continuous Nursing Facility Level of Care (NFLOC) approval is consistent with the conclusion that the Demonstration will relieve administrative burden by implementing a continuous NFLOC approval with specific criteria for members whose condition is not expected to change over time (Hypothesis 1).
 However, no conclusions could be drawn to support that the implementation of electronic visit verification (EVV) is associated with increased accuracy in reporting services rendered (Hypothesis 3).
 Two of the measures associated with the Aim had insufficient data from which to draw conclusions.
-Measure 28 (Number of Submitted Claims Through EVV), which is associated with Hypothesis 3, demonstrates that EVV has been implemented and is being utilized, but the measure as defined is not sufficient to measure the impacts of EVV implementation.
+Although measure 28 (Number of Submitted Claims Through EVV) as defined is not sufficient to directly measure the impacts of EVV implementation, results show improvements related to Hypothesis 3